-- · Changes in Work in progress in the Consolidated income statement can no longer be presented on a separate line.
+- Changes in Work in progress in the Consolidated income statement can no longer be presented on a separate line.
 This has now been included in Net turnover (effect 2021: -€4.4 million).
-This change effects the Key figures, Consolidated income statement and note 17 Net turnover per country, business line and delivered service: - Note 19.
+This change effects the Key figures, Consolidated income statement and note 17 Net turnover per country, business line and delivered service; - Note 19.
 Remuneration of the Executive Board decreased by €6 thousand in the 2021 figures.
 This is related to an adjustment in variable pay.

 Assets and liabilities are recognised in the balance sheet when it is probable that the expected future economic benefits will flow to the Group and the cost or value can be measured with sufficient reliability.
 Income is recognised in the income statement when an increase in future economic potential related to an increase in an asset or a decrease of a liability has arisen, the size of which can be measured reliably.
-Expenses are recognised when a decrease in the economic potential related to a decrease in an asset or an increase of a liability has arisen, the size of which can be measured with sufficient reliability.
+Expenses are recognised when a decrease in the economic potential related to a decrease of a liability has arisen, the size of which can be measured or an increase of a liability has arisen, the size of which can be measured or an increase of a liability has arisen, the size of which can be measured with sufficient reliability.